openebs-archive/openebs-docs/docs/kb.md

 <h3><a class="anchor" aria-hidden="true" id="enable-admission-controller-in-openshift"></a>How to enable Admission-Controller in OpenShift 3.10 and above</h3>

-The following proceedure will help to enable admission-controller in OpenShift 3.10 and above.
+The following procedure will help to enable admission-controller in OpenShift 3.10 and above.

 1. Update the `/etc/origin/master/master-config.yaml`  file with below configuration.